OnceWasPerfect/BleController/README.md

 # BleController
+Note:  The project is currently being ported to an Adafruit Feather nRF52 Bluefruit LE.
+The Adafruit Bluefruit Feather 32u4 LE version is now under the branch named Feather32u4.

 ### Bluetooth controller using Adafruit Bluefruit Feather 32u4 Bluefruit LE

 This project uses an [Adafruit Feather 32u4 Bluefruit LE](https://learn.adafruit.com/adafruit-feather-32u4-bluefruit-le) to act as a HID mouse for an android tablet.
 For movement input it uses the [Adafruit LIS3DH Triple-Axis Accelerometer](https://learn.adafruit.com/adafruit-lis3dh-triple-axis-accelerometer-breakout) attached to the user's foot.
 There are two simple arcade buttons used for left click and a scroll toggle.